Generation Change: Mentoring

 Once we have received your registration of interest, we’ll ask you to sign-up to our mentor matchmaking platform.
 There, you’ll answer a few brief questions about your experience and supply a photograph.
-Following the Generation Change workshop (14 October), mentees will likewise load up a profile and then request to pair with you.
+Following the Generation Change workshops, mentees will likewise load up a profile and then request to pair with you.
 On your agreement, mentees will then contact you to arrange your first mentoring session.

 What is the time commitment?

 Each mentoring pair will complete at least two sessions using agendas, tips and notes that AWDT will provide to help you get started.
 From there, it is up to you and your mentee to continue the mentorship if you both choose.
-You are welcome to mentor multiple people or remove yourself from the project at any time.
-We will be running four Generation Change programmes (for a total of 400 young women) across 2021-2023.
+You can mentor multiple people or remove yourself from the project at any time.
+We will be running four Generation Change programmes across 2022-2023.
 Your mentoring commitment could roughly follow the event schedule.
 It may drop off in between events or equally, the mentoring relationships may be sustained over time.
 The pilot will teach us about this.